-Children's Dentistry of Lakewood Ranch opening February 2020! accepting new patients!
+Children's Dentistry of Lakewood Ranch NOW accepting new patients!

 Sedation dentistry refers to the use of medication during dental treatment.
 It is most commonly used for children who are young and have a hard time cooperating for treatment, for patients requiring extensive treatment, or for patients with dental phobia.
 There are different types of sedation, including nitrous oxide (“laughing gas”), IV sedation, and general anesthesia.
 Sedation is endorsed by the American Dental Association and is an effective way to make many patients comfortable during their dental visit.